goOICT/SocialDistance/README.md

 # Product Description and Vision
 ## Problem Statement
 People need to get back to work eventually.
 Many essential workers continue to work through this COVID-19 global pandemic that we now find ourselves in.
 We need them not to get sick so our supply chain stays running and peoples' risk is minimized, and we can flatten the curve.
-We started building a contact tracing app for the Workforce Protection, and pivoted recently to building a Social Distancing app to help protect people and workforces.
+We started building a contact tracing app for the Workforce Protection, and pivoted recently to building Social Distancing Alarm App to help protect people and workforces.
 Contact tracing could easily be added on top of the social distancing features.
 See Roadmap below.

 ## Hypothesis
 Individuals can use Social Distance Alarm for free in groups to help them maintain social distance.